Daily readings

 12For our wrestling is not against flesh and blood; but against principalities and power, against the rulers of the world of this darkness, against the spirits of evil in the high places.

-13Therefore take to you the armour of God, that you may be able to stand against in the evil day, and to stand in all things perfect.
+13Therefore take to you the armour of God, that you may be able to resist in the evil day, and to stand in all things perfect.

 14Stand therefore, having your loins girt about with truth, and having on the breastplate of righteousness,